a Member of the Garden Club Federation of Pennsylvania

 Our Horticulture Therapy program brings the joy of gardening and flower design to those members of our community residing in assisted living housing.
 Bimonthly hosting of horticulture therapy sessions held at Cedarbrook Nursing Home in Fountain Hill has been a favorite activity for decades among club members and Cedarbrook residents; this service has been repeatedly recognized by GCFP - in 2017, this program was commemorated by NGC with 1st place national recognition.
 The club has expanded this program to a second Cedarbrook location.

-During the Christmas season club members decorate Christmas Trees for Historic Bethlehem, Inc., specifically at the Kemmerer Museum, and also at local public libraries.
+During the Christmas season club members decorate Christmas Trees for Historic Bethlehem Museums & Sites. specifically at the Kemerer Museum, Moravian Museum and the Single Sisters' House, and also at local public libraries.
 In addition, club members decorated the flower urns outside of City Hall for the 2018-19 winter Holidays.

 Flower shows have been well received in Bethlehem and have won many first place GCFP awards; the 2008 and 2009 Flower Shows took first place on state and National Garden Club levels.
 Annual Arbor Day is being honored with the planting of indigenous trees to beautify the community and encourage residents to utilize such native species in their landscape.